ESPresense/ESPresense.github.io/companion/configuration.md

 - You can adjust room coordinates and see immediate results
 - Fine-tune node positions while watching the effects live
 - No need to restart the companion after changes
+- If there is unexpected behavior give the companion add-on a moment to implement the configuration, if unresolved or unresponsive a reboot (not restart of home assistant, a full reboot) of the host device can resolve the issue.

 ### Help write this documentation!
 Click 'Edit this page on GitHub' below.